 Eradicant sprays "burn" out the fungus within a certain period of time after infection.
-These include lime-sulfur effective for 72 hours, organic mercuries effective up to 72 hours, Dichlone (Phygon) 40 to 48 hours, Dodine (Cyprex) 30 to 36 hours and Captan 18 to 24 hours after infection at suggested full strengths in the pre-cover sprays.
+These include lime-sulfur effective for 72 hours, Dichlone (Phygon) 40 to 48 hours, Dodine (Cyprex) 30 to 36 hours and Captan 18 to 24 hours after infection at suggested full strengths in the pre-cover sprays.